Episode - 1F03

 Marge makes friends with Ruth Powers (the divorced mother from "New Kid on the Block"), but one night with her leads to a Thelma & Louise style run from the cops (minus the rape, gun violence, Brad Pitt as a handsome cowboy conman, and cliff suicidenote ).
 Meanwhile, Homer hangs out with Chief Wiggum and the Simpson kids have Lionel Hutz as their latest babysitter.

 This episode contains examples of:

 - Accidental Hero: Homer informs Marge and Ruth about the canyon, which they didn't notice.
-When they did, they stopped before certain death.
-Homer and Wiggum were the ones who ends up driving off the canyon, only to be saved by a landfill.
+When they do, they stop before certain death.
+Homer and Wiggum are the ones who end up driving off the canyon, only to be saved by a landfill.